Natural Discourse presents “Consider the Oyster”

 Quartermaster Reach is a huge milestone in the 20-year effort of the Presidio Trust, the Golden Gate National Parks Conservancy, and the National Park Service to restore the park’s largest watershed.
 The site will allow visitors to enjoy an intimate experience of nature just minutes from downtown.

-Featured Art: Oyster Habitats Designed by Architects Margaret Ikeda & Evan Jones at California College of the Arts (CCA)
+Featured Art: Oyster Habitats Designed by Architecture Faculty Margaret Ikeda & Evan Jones at California College of the Arts (CCA)

 Another area where art + architecture meet with environmentalism are the parametric 3-dimensional oyster substrates designed and fabricated in the Architectural Ecologies Lab at CCA.
 These are designed to provide a habitat for oyster growth at the newly-opened Quartermaster Reach.